JosieHong/SiamPolar/README.md

 ## Highlights

-- **Polar Representation:** We introduced the polar coordinate represented mask into Video Object Segmentation and proposed SiamPolar, which is also an anchor-free object track method.
-In DAVIS2016, SiamPolar reaches 67.4% J(mean) and 64.4fps.
+- **Polar Representation:** We introduced the polar coordinate represented mask into Video Object Segmentation and proposed SiamPolar.
+It is also an anchor-free object track method.
+In DAVIS2016, SiamPolar reaches 69.1% J(mean) and 59.2fps.
-- **Asymmetric Siamese Network**: Most Siamese Networks use the same backbone for both search images and template images, which lead to the unaligned spatial problems in different scales.
-We proposed Asymmetric Siamese Network using similar backbone in different depth, which also the make Siamese Network could use a deeper backbone.
+- **Asymmetric Siamese Network**: Most Siamese Networks use the same backbone for both search images and template images leading to the unaligned spatial problems in different scales.
+To solve this problem, we proposed Asymmetric Siamese Network using similar backbone in different depth, which also the make Siamese Network could use a deeper backbone performing better.
-- **Re-cross Correlation**: We designed a new correlation module using repeated cross-correlation other than depth-correlation to reduce parameters.
-In this way, features in every channel could focus on the target objects.
+- **Re-cross Correlation**: We designed a new correlation module using repeated cross-correlation other than depth-wised correlation to reduce parameters and fusion the search features improving the results of segmentation.
-- **FPN:** To make use of different scales of features, we use FPN(Feature Pyramid Network).
-According to our experiments, FPN is more efficient than other popular feature fusion methods in SiamPolar.
+- **Semi-FPN:** To make use of different scales of features, we use Semi-FPN(Feature Pyramid Network).
+We adapted FPN into Semi-FPN delaying the feature fusion step into SiamPolarHead.
+In this way, FPN features for classification, centerness, bounding box, and mask are separated, and the antagonism between branches in SiamPolarHead is improved.

 ## Performances